Language: EN

 What are and how to use constants in C#

-A constant is an identifier used to represent a constant and predefined value that does not change during the program’s execution.
+A constant is an identifier used to represent a constant and predefined value that does not change during the execution of the program.

-In addition, the use of constants facilitates code updating and maintenance, as if you need to change the value of a constant, you only need to do it in one place.
+Moreover, using constants facilitates the updating and maintenance of the code, as if you need to change the value of a constant, you only need to do it in one place.

 Syntax of constants